Big isn't bad, U.S. banks tell Fed

 The groups said the Fed "has set a course," however, to use these new powers "to achieve indirectly what it was not authorized to address directly - that is, precipitate a dramatic reduction in the size of large banks through size-based regulation."

-Collectively the lobbying groups represent the largest U.S. banks, including Citigroup Inc (C.N), Bank of America Corp (BAC.N), JPMorgan Chase & Co (JPM.N), Goldman Sachs Group Inc (GS.N) and Wells Fargo & Co (WFC.N).
+Collectively the lobbying groups represent the largest U.S. banks, including Citigroup Inc, Bank of America Corp , JPMorgan Chase & Co, Goldman Sachs Group Inc and Wells Fargo & Co.

 The salvo against the Fed is the latest example of tension over whether there are too many large banks whose potential failure poses a grave threat to the larger financial system.